smart-on-fhir/smart-on-fhir.github.io/authorization/index.md

       <td><span class="label label-success">required</span></td>
       <td>

-Must describe the access that the app needs, including clincal data scopes like
+Must describe the access that the app needs, including clinical data scopes like
+<code>patient/*.read</code>, openid and profile (if app needs authenticated
-<code>patient/*.read</code> and either:
+patient identity) and either:

 <ul>
 <li> a launch ID in